 Screen Shot 2023-04-25 at 5.51.38 pm

-If you don’t already, join and support a climate action group.
+If you don’t already, join and support a climate action group or advocacy organisation.
 Without meaningful action on climate change, the impacts on the Alps will continue to escalate.
 Here’s a few ideas:

 • Protect Our Winters Australia